miguelgonrod/ProyectoIntroAI/README.md

 Additionally, to clarify, the dataset is not ours, to look up for the original creator refer to the original dataset: https://www.kaggle.com/datasets/zynicide/wine-reviews

 ## Licence
-WineClassificationAnalisis is available under the BSD-3-Clause license.
+WineClassificationAnalysis is available under the BSD-3-Clause license.
 See the LICENSE file for more details.